-You can read the frameworks in full, but here are the top six opportunities created by the new specialist NPQs, with reasons why you should be excited about them:
+You can read the frameworks in full, but here are the top six opportunities created by specialist NPQs and why they present an exciting opportunity for continued professional development:

 1) An opportunity for teachers to master their craft:

-Rather than taking this development for granted, or expecting teachers to learn by trial and error, the new specialist NPQs provide a formal framework through which they can hone and develop expertise in their craft.
-This will enable all teachers and leaders to access a uniform knowledge base from which they can draw proven techniques and apply them in their own settings.
+Rather than taking this development for granted, or expecting teachers to learn by trial and error, the specialist NPQs provide a formal framework through which they can hone and develop expertise in their craft.
+This enables all teachers and leaders to access a uniform knowledge base from which they can draw proven techniques and apply them in their own settings.

 2) A different way to think about progression: